m-Py/prmisc/README.md

 style guidelines.
-This package covers some basic statistical tests (t-test, ANOVA, correlation, chi-squared test) and some basic number printing manipulations (formatting p-values, removing leading zeros for numbers that cannot be greater than one and others).
-For more printing functions for R markdown documents see the package [papaja](https://github.com/crsh/papaja).
+This package covers some basic statistical tests (t-test, ANOVA, correlation, chi-squared test) and some basic number printing manipulations (formatting p-values, removing leading zeros for numbers that cannot be greater than one, and others).
+For more printing functions in R markdown documents see the package [papaja](https://github.com/crsh/papaja).

 # Installation